Sign up to our General and Policy newsletters to keep up to date with all our latest developments.

 The second lifecycle analysis project is in progress and expected to be technically finalised by end Q4 2022/2023 fiscal year.

-Emerging findings from the ‘safety case’ project are that a comprehensive set of legislation and regulations covering the end-to-end processes and hydrogen application is by no means complete (albeit typically covered by generic higher-level legislation).
-Options for Phase 2 projects have been identified.
+A key finding from the ‘safety case’ project is that a comprehensive set of legislation and regulations covering the end-to-end processes and hydrogen application is by no means complete (albeit typically covered by generic higher-level legislation).